-- Parents of a child in isolation should limit trips to other parts of the hospital to avoid possibly spreading their child’s infection.
-Parents of children in isolation should never enter other patient rooms or have close contact with other patients or their parents.
+- Parents of a child in isolation precautions should limit trips to other parts of the hospital to avoid possibly spreading their child’s infection.
+Parents of children in isolation precautions should never enter other patient rooms or have close contact with other patients or their parents.

 - Visitors who are not parents or caregivers and are not staying in the room for extended periods of time (overnight), must wear the same protective gear as hospital staff, even if they are family members.
 For some types of isolation, visitors and siblings are not allowed in the patient room.